backplaneNoLongerBackplane/backplane-heroku-buildpack/README.md

 ### Whitelist process types

-Use enviroment variable `BACKPLANE_ALLOW_PROCESS_TYPES` to whitelist process types which serve http traffic.
-If left unset, the process types 'web' and 'www' will be whitelisted by default.
+Use enviroment variable `BACKPLANE_PROCESS_ALLOW` to whitelist process types which serve http traffic.
+If left unset, the process type 'web' will be whitelisted by default.

 Example:

-    $ heroku config:set BACKPLANE_ALLOW_PROCESS_TYPES=internalweb,externalweb
+    $ heroku config:set BACKPLANE_PROCESS_ALLOW=www,admin

 ## Known Issues